Mrkouhadi/go-mongodb-repository-pattern/README.md

 - You must install mongodb driver for golang by running: `go get go.mongodb.org/mongo-driver/mongo`
 - You must run mongodb, for instance Macos users can run: `brew services start mongodb-community`
-- The last thing is to test the app by running: `go run *.go`
+- Make love with this project by running: `go run ./api/`